Ordinary Lies

 Ordinary Lies is a British television drama series that was first broadcast on BBC One on 17 March 2015.
 The six-part first series, written by Danny Brocklehurst, is set in a car showroom.
 The second, also in six-parts, is set in the warehouse of a sports goods company based in Wales.
 The series executive producer is Nicola Shindler.
 The series was commissioned by Charlotte Moore for the BBC.
 In Australia, the series premiered on BBC First from 25 July 2015.

 Plot

 Series 1

 JS Motors, a car dealership in Warrington, employs a number of 'ordinary' people, each with dark secrets.
 As each episode unravels, it becomes clear how quickly lies can escalate with shocking consequences.

 Series 2

 Coopers Outdoors, a Sports Goods Company based in Cardiff, has a number of workers who each hold a dark secret.
-As each episode unfolds, and each characters story is revealed, it becomes clear just how fast secrets can be revealed and the shocking aftermaths that can follow.